Skip to content

 Tip

-Clicking the Inactive option corresponding to a view, and then clicking Save deactivates the view.
+Clicking the Inactive option corresponding to a view deactivates the view.
+On the Reset Views Columns dialog, click Yes to confirm deactivation of the view.

 Manage database agents